+A 3D printer is much more complicated than a normal printer with the normal hp driver install process and use.
+3D printers can create so many more things.
 Creating artificial body parts and microscopic robots might seem like the stuff of science fiction, but this is exactly what today’s 3D printers are doing.
+The arts and crafts business is expanding rapidly, from custom foil printing to 3D designing, the possibilities are endless.
 From movie props and sculptures to industrial tools and even food, 3D printing is revolutionizing the way we create and think about objects.
 The technology is still progressing rapidly, but 3D printing is already responsible for some of the most exciting developments of the 21st century.
+Currently, they are not used as widely as their traditional printing counterparts, especially in an office setting.
+Hence why places like Office Monster don’t sell them.
+There use is not quite relevant, but this might change.
+In many ways, they are still in an experimental stage of use.
 Check out these 12 incredible facts about 3D printing to see what this technology can do and where it’s heading.

 1. 3D Printing Can Print with Many Different Materials